Understand your Menstrual Cycle

 - It has been seen that in some women have longer cycles till 35 days and some short cycles of 21 days.
 It depends upon the rise and fall of levels of hormones during the menstrual cycle.

 5 Ways to Identify your Most Fertile Time for Pregnancy

 1 # Try on the Right Day (Ovulation Period)

 Ovulation usually happens around 10-16 days before the starting of your next period (menstrual cycle).
 Regardless of how long or short, it is your cycle.
-This is the period when a mature egg is released from ovary and entry to the Fallopian Tube and is ready to be fertilized.
+This is the period when a mature egg is released from the ovary and entry into the Fallopian Tube and is ready to be fertilized.

 Ovulation triggers the production of a hormone known as Progesterone.
 Progesterone is a hormone (steroid) that helps in preparing the Lining of the uterus and ensuring that it is thick and full of nutrients so that a fertilized egg can implant into it.

 The First Egg is released within 24 hours after Ovulation.
 The released egg lives are about 12 to 24 hours, after leaving the ovary.
 In case more than 1 Egg is fertilized during this process and it will end up in multiple pregnancies.
 Once the egg is fertilized it will travel to the uterus and implant to develop into Pregnancy.